idobor/SeamCarving/README.md

 # How to Run
 Run as a command-line application with the following options:
-  --image_path (str)– An absolute/relative path to the image you want to process --output_dir (str)– The output directory where you will save your outputs.
+  --image_path (str)– An absolute/relative path to the image you want to process \n --output_dir (str)– The output directory where you will save your outputs.
   --height (int) – the output image height
   --width (int) – the output image width